minakhan01/TeamComputerVision/face-recognition1/README.md

 4. Running the above file will take only a second since we are not training.
 This creates a model that is NCS friendly.
 5. You will find some new files in the tmp/ folder namely <b>mlp_model_inference.index</b>, <b>mlp_model_inference.meta</b> and <b>mlp_model_inference.data-00000-of-00001</b>.
-6. With the NCS friendly model created you can now create the graph file with this command
+6. With the NCS friendly model created you can now create the graph file with this command (make sure you are in the face-recognition1 folder)

-		mvNCCompile mlp_model_inference.meta -in input_layer -on softmax_tensor -o NCS\ graph/mlp_model.graph
+		mvNCCompile tmp/mlp_model_inference.meta -in input_layer -on softmax_tensor -o NCS\ graph/mlp_model.graph

 7. This will create the required graph file in the 'NCS graph' folder.